Queensland Snow

 Snow on the fence near Eukey morning of the 17th July 2015.
 Photo courtesy of Ken Kato

 Ken’s snow chasing on the night of 16/17th July reminds us of precautions we should all take when exposing ourselves to extreme weather events.
-I also snow-chased on the Granite Belt with my family on Friday 17th; arriving at midday after the thaw had set in.
-We chose a lovely winery with warm fire to enjoy a delicious lunch imbibing a lovely locally produced red.
+I also snow-chased on the Granite Belt with my family on Friday 17th; imbibing a lovely locally produced red over lunch at a local Winery.

 IMG_8470